Sahar-Kavousi/crowdfunding_front_end/README.md

     [x] Whether the pledge is anonymous or not
     [x] A comment to go along with the pledge

-[ ] Implement suitable update/delete functionality, e.g. should a project owner be allowed to update a project description?
+[x] Implement suitable update/delete functionality, e.g. should a project owner be allowed to update a project description?

-[ ] Implement suitable permissions, e.g. who is allowed to delete a pledge?
+[x] Implement suitable permissions, e.g. who is allowed to delete a pledge?

 [ ] Return the relevant status codes for both successful and unsuccessful requests to the API.

 [ ] Handle failed requests gracefully (e.g. you should have a custom 404 page rather than the default error page).

-[ ] Use Token Authentication.
+[x] Use Token Authentication.

-[ ] Implement responsive design.
+[x] Implement responsive design.

 ## Screenshots

-[x] A link to the deployed project.

 [x] A screenshot of the home page